Author Dave Schwensen brings the excitement of Beatlemania!

 Did we mention entertaining?

-Dave is a nationally recognized comedy coach, award-winning humorist, and author of the books "How To Be A Working Comic," "Comedy FAQs And Answers," and "Comedy Workshop."
+Dave is a nationally recognized comedy coach, former television television talent coordinator in Hollywood and New York, award-winning humorist, and author of the books “How To Be A Working Comic,” “Comedy FAQs And Answers,” and “How To Be A Working Corporate Comedian.”
 Expect a healthy dose of humor in his tales about The Fab Four!

 After programs…